ucsd-cse29/fa24/src/week1/index.md

 `ls myfirstfolder`

-**Discuss in your group and write down in notes**: For each complete command you just ran, write down your observations of what it did.
-Include both output you see at the terminal and any changes you see in the file navigation.
+**Discuss in your group and write down in notes**: For each command you just ran, include both a copy-paste of output you see at the terminal and any changes you see in the file navigation as observations of the command's behavior.
 Then, for the commands `ls`, `cd`, `pwd`, `touch`, `cat`, do your best to give a general description of the command.
 If you're not sure, that's okay!
 We'll talk more about all of these going forward, and after you are done trying this out, a staff member will add some definitions we have for them to your notes doc to make sure we have agreed-upon summaries.

 ### Downloading a File From the Command Line